Stress: A problem worth solving

 What you can expect

-Our Mindfulness based coaching sessions are designed from the principles of the Mindfulness Based Stress Reduction technique created by Dr. Jon Kabat-Zinn at the Stress Reduction Clinic at the University of Massachusetts Medical School from 1979.
+Our Mindfulness based coaching sessions are designed from the principles of the Mindfulness Based Stress Reduction technique created by Dr. Jon Kabat-Zinn at the Stress Reduction Clinic at the University of Massachusetts Medical School in 1979.

 “The present is the only time that any of us have to be alive – to know anything – to perceive – to learn – to act – to change – to heal” Dr. Kabat-Zinn